trailofbits/osquery-extensions/fwctl/README.md

 | dns_block      | TEXT | DNS block status (domain present in the hosts file)      |
 | address_type   | TEXT | Address type (either ipv4 or ipv6).
 Only used on INSERTs |

 When inserting data into the table, you can omit the `address` column to use the auto-resolver.
 The `address_type` (hidden) column can be used to decide whether to use IPv4 or IPv6.
 When omitting the `domain` column, a reverse lookup will be performed.
 Note that in this case the operation will fail if the entered domain is contained inside the hosts file.
-This is a precaution, in order to prevent users from blacklisting their own sinkholes by mistake.
+This is a precaution, in order to prevent users from denylisting their own sinkholes by mistake.

-This table has been enhanced to make use of the firewall to blacklist hosts; this is to make sure that once the domain has been entered into the hosts file, no further communication is allowed to those addresses (even for applications that resolved the IP address before the DNS block was enabled).
+This table has been enhanced to make use of the firewall to denylist hosts; this is to make sure that once the domain has been entered into the hosts file, no further communication is allowed to those addresses (even for applications that resolved the IP address before the DNS block was enabled).

 #### Special columns